 The cupcakes are made up of a vanilla sponge base, green “grass” buttercream icing and a chocolate KitKat bunny on top.
 Amazingly these are gluten free in the UK (note that in Australia they are not), unlike the rest of the KitKat range.
 The cereal pieces inside the bunnies are made of rice, hence them being gluten free.
 You’ll see the packet itself states “gluten free”, in case you don’t quite believe me :).

-Right, back to the cupcakes!
+If you can’t find the bunnies in your local shops or they are not gluten free in your territory do not fret.
 You can basically decorate these with anything you like, go for plain icing, make it chocolately, top with Mini Eggs instead or even little fluffy chicks.
-I’ve detailed my exact gluten free Easter bunny cupcake recipe below, in case you want to recreate them exactly.

 Gluten Free Easter Bunny Cupcakes (Makes 12)